ChrisVodden/community-starter-kit/README.md

 # welcome bot: A Probot App

 DESCRIPTION PLACEHOLDER
+Learning community starter kit
 ## What it does

 FEATURES PLACEHOLDER
+I have no idea what to put here tbh
 ## Getting started

 1. [Install the bot](https://github.com/apps/welcome) on the intended repositories.
 The plugin requires the following **Permissions and Events**: